 “Join a strategy consulting firm.”

-This is a deceptively simple question that requires you to condense your career goals into one clear career vision statement.
+This is a deceptively simple question.
+It requires you to condense your career goals into a short career vision statement.
 As part of the question, Columbia provides a few examples, which are concise and to the point.

 If your goal is to work at an investment bank after graduation, you could always just say: “Work in finance.”
 To add a bit more detail, consider adding a little more color.
 Something like: “Work in real estate finance for a private equity firm” tells the admissions committee far more about your interests and goals than just “work in finance.”
 It also sets the tone for the first essay.

-This question addresses your short- and long-term goals and plans.
-The word “imagination” conjures up your aspirational dreams, not just your practical plans.
-Those who seek a top-tier MBA at a school like Columbia have Big Ideas.
+This question asks about your short- and long-term goals.
+The word “imagination” indicates aspirational dreams, not just practical plans.
+We find that those who seek a top-tier MBA at a school like Columbia have Big Ideas.
 Also, the program will expose you to people and opportunities that will expand your horizons.
 Think about your true passions, and feel free to explore your biggest dreams.

-As you talk about your future, you may need to refer to your past career and personal experiences.
-Consider what to say while citing only relevant examples from your career.
-Also, think about the moments you can describe that were genuinely pivotal.
-In addition, examples that support your future goals.
-In conclusion, your goals should have a logical progression, but you can (and should!) show how you plan to adapt.
+As you talk about your future, you may need to refer to your past career and experiences.
+Also, think about the pivotal moments you can describe.
+In addition, use examples that support your future goals.
+In conclusion, your goals should have a logical progression, but you should show how you plan to adapt.

-For example, perhaps you want to be a general manager of a company or division, and right now, you have been working primarily in marketing.
-Subsequently, you might spend your time at Columbia learning about finance and strategy, being part of consulting projects, and interning at a start-up to round out your experience and start on your general management path.
+For example, perhaps you want to be a general manager of a company or division.
+But right now, you have been working primarily in marketing.
+Subsequently, you might take classes in finance and strategy and take part in consulting projects while interning at a start-up.
+All of these will provide experience for your general management path.

 Most importantly, Columbia wants to know who you are and how you are different from other applicants.
-Don’t try to be an ideal applicant; instead reveal your real personality, motivations, goals, and plans.
+Don’t try to be an ideal applicant.
+Instead, reveal your genuine personality, motivations, and goals.

 Why do you feel Columbia Business School is a good fit for you?
 (250 words)